red-data-tools/red_amber/doc/DataFrame.md

 ##### `inner_join(other, join_keys = nil, suffix: '.1')`

-  Join data, leaving only the matching rows.
+  Join data, leaving only the matching records.

   ```ruby
   df.inner_join(other, :KEY)